 Become part of the future of Australian dance.
 Prepare for a creatively and technically challenging career.
 Learn skills in contemporary and classical dance, across performance and choreography.

-Train to become a world-class production designer, technician or manager by specialisng in technical production or design fields.
+Train to become a world-class production designer, technician or manager by specialising in technical production or design fields.
 Prepare for work in live performance, events, or film and television.

 Explore current music-making in a global context, and new performance skills in traditional music from around the world.
 Engage in ethnographic research on music in social, cultural and historical contexts.